recursivelabsai/NeurIPS-Submission-Case-Study/submitted/neurips.position.track.recursive.coherence.md

 We thank the NeurIPS community for establishing the Position Paper Track, enabling critical discussions about the impact and direction of our field.
 We also acknowledge the valuable feedback from early testers of the Recursive Entropy Manager, whose insights helped refine both the theory and implementation.

-Special thanks to Deanna Martin for the groundbreaking work on Recursive Coherence theory that provided the foundation for this framework, and to all researchers advancing our understanding of transformer systems and their behavior under recursive strain.
+Special thanks to Deanna Martin for the groundbreaking work on Recursive Coherence theory that provided the inspiration for this framework, and to all researchers advancing our understanding of transformer systems and their behavior under recursive strain.

 ## 6.9 References

-[1] Martin, D. (2023).
+[1] Martin, D. (2025).
 "Recursive Coherence: A Formal Model for Systems That Evolve Without Collapse."
 Neural Information Processing Systems.

 [2] Anthropic.
 (2023).
 "Constitutional AI: Harmlessness from AI Feedback." arXiv preprint arXiv:2212.08073.